franciscolopezv/architecture_modernization/01-strategy/prerequisites.md

 - [ ] Blameless postmortem culture exists or is being established
 - [ ] Experimentation and learning are encouraged

-## If Prerequisites Are Not Met

-**Option 1: Pause and Complete Prerequisites**
-- Recommended if you have leadership support
-- Invest 6-12 months in organizational transformation
-- Then proceed with backend modernization with much higher chance of success

-**Option 2: Run a Pilot**
+## Approaches Based on Readiness

+### If You're at Level 1 (Minimum Viable)

+**Start with a Pilot:**
-- Choose one domain with clear boundaries
+1. Choose one domain with clear boundaries and business value
-- Form one stream-aligned team
+2. Form one stream-aligned team (or dedicate existing team)
-- Modernize that domain end-to-end using this playbook
+3. Modernize that domain end-to-end using this playbook
-- Use success to build case for broader transformation
+4. Use success to build case for broader transformation
-- Expand incrementally
+5. Expand incrementally as more teams are formed

+**Parallel work:**
+- Continue domain discovery for other areas
+- Build platform capabilities as needed
+- Secure leadership support for broader transformation

+### If You're at Level 2 (Transformation in Progress)

+**Scale Gradually:**
+1. Modernize domains as teams are formed (don't wait for all teams)
+2. Let early teams establish patterns and practices
+3. Use enabling teams to spread knowledge
+4. Build platform capabilities based on real needs
+5. Adjust domain boundaries based on learnings

+**Parallel work:**
+- Complete domain discovery for remaining areas
+- Continue team reorganization
+- Strengthen platform capabilities
+- Document and share learnings

+### If You're at Level 3 (Foundation Established)

+**Execute Broadly:**
+1. Modernize multiple domains in parallel
+2. Leverage established platform capabilities
+3. Apply proven patterns across teams
-**Option 3: Focus on Stabilization First**
+4. Focus on coordination and consistency
-- If organization is not ready for transformation, focus on:
+5. Optimize for speed and efficiency

+**Parallel work:**
+- Refine domain boundaries as needed
+- Mature platform capabilities
+- Build centers of excellence
+- Measure and improve flow metrics

+### If Prerequisites Are Completely Missing

+**Focus on Foundation First:**
 - Improving observability of current systems
 - Documenting current architecture and dependencies
-  - Reducing technical debt and security risks
+- Reducing critical technical debt and security risks
-  - Building platform capabilities
+- Building initial platform capabilities (CI/CD, monitoring)
-- Revisit modernization when organizational readiness improves
+- Conducting domain discovery workshops
+- Building leadership awareness and support

+**Then:** Return to this playbook when you reach Level 1 readiness

 ## Next Steps